Economics of the arts and literature: Art market and investment

 Some major financial institutions, banks and insurance companies, have had considerable return rates on investments in art works in the 1990s.
 These rates have not slowed down at the same time as the rates on stock exchanges, in the early 1990s.
-This may indicate a diversification opportunity.
+This may indicate a diversification opportunity to invest in tangible assets such as art works.
 Apart from this evidence of successful investment, the amount of data available has stimulated study of the market.
 Many works are sold at auctions.
 These transactions are thus very transparent.
 This has made it possible to establish price databases, with prices of some items going back to 1652.
 An intangible gain in terms of pleasure of having a work of art could explain this partly.
 However, before interpreting the figures, it should be borne in mind that art is often exempt of many kinds of taxes.
 In 1986, Baumol made an estimate of an average yearly rate of return of 0.55 percent for works of art, against a rate of return of 2.5 percent for financial assets, over a 20-year period.